 The cheapest way to stream on Twitch is to use the free-to-download Open Broadcaster Software (OBS) available for Windows, Mac and Linux.

-While the software looks like something straight out of Windows 98, it’s fully compatible with Windows 10 and provides a rather in-depth streaming experience, although it’s nowhere near as user-friendly as paid options like XSplit.
+While the software used to look like something straight out of Windows 98, it has had an overhaul and provides a rather in-depth streaming experience, although it’s nowhere near as user-friendly as XSplit or Streamlabs.

 Configure Twitch stream